bordoley/reactive-js/packages/core/docs/modules/_observable_.md

 ▸ **fromPromise**<**T**>(`factory`: [Factory](_functions_.md#factory)‹Promise‹T››): *[ObservableLike](../interfaces/_observable_.observablelike.md)‹T›*

 Converts a `Promise` to an `ObservableLike`.
-The provided promise factory is invoked for each subscriber to the observable.
+The provided promise factory is invoked for each observer to the observable.

 **Type parameters:**